Thema Bryant

-Thema Simone Bryant, also known as Thema Bryant-Davis (born 1973), is an American psychologist who is a professor of psychology at the Pepperdine University, where she directs the Culture and Trauma Research Laboratory.
+Thema Simone Bryant, also known as Thema Bryant-Davis (born 1973), is a Liberian psychologist who is a professor of psychology at the Pepperdine University, where she directs the Culture and Trauma Research Laboratory.
 Her research considers interpersonal trauma and societal trauma of oppression.
 She was elected as the 2023 President of the American Psychological Association.

 Early life and education

 Bryant is the daughter of two pastors.
 Throughout her childhood, she saw people from her community seeking out her father for counselling.
 As an adolescent, she was evacuated from Liberia during the civil war and moved to Baltimore.
 She completed her doctorate in clinical psychology at Duke University.
 Her doctoral research looked at coping strategies of African American survivors of childhood violence.
 She moved to Harvard Medical School as a postdoctoral researcher, where she worked with the Victims of Violence Program.
 Bryant then joined the Princeton University SHARE Program, where she coordinated initiatives to combat sexual assault and harassment.
 During her three years as SHARE coordinator, she helped train staff on culturally appropriate interventions and LGBT-related prejudice.